ashki23/sbox/README.md

 The config file includes:

-- `disk_quota_paths`: A list of pathes to the disk for finding users quotas.
-By default the first input is considered as the users' home path
+- `disk_quota_paths`: A list of paths to the disk for finding users quotas.
+By default the first input is considered as the users' home path.
-- `cpu_partition`: A list of computational partitions
+- `cpu_partition`: A list of computational partitions.
-- `gpu_partition`: A list of GPU partitions
+- `gpu_partition`: A list of GPU partitions.
-- `interactive_partition_timelimit`: A dictionary of interactive partitions (i.e. users should access by `srun`) and their time limits (hour)
+- `interactive_partition_timelimit`: A dictionary of interactive partitions (i.e. users should access by `srun`) and their time limits (hour).
+The first input is considered as the default partition.
-- `jupyter_partition_timelimit`: A dictionary of computational/gpu partitions that users can run Jupter servers interactively and their time limits (hour)
+- `jupyter_partition_timelimit`: A dictionary of computational/gpu partitions that users can run Jupter servers interactively and their time limits (hour).
+The first input is considered as the default partition.
-- `partition_qos`: A dictionary of partitions and the corresponding quality of services
+- `partition_qos`: A dictionary of partitions and the corresponding quality of services.
-- `kernel_module`: A dictionary of kernels and the corresponding modules
+- `kernel_module`: A dictionary of kernels and the corresponding modules.
+A Python kernel is required (review the Requirments).
-- `env_module`: A dictionary of Python virtual environments and the corresponding modules
+- `env_module`: A dictionary of Python virtual environments and the corresponding modules.

 For example: